- A credit balance must currently exist on the student account before a refund can be requested. No refunds will be

 Please view the 2023-2024 brochure.

 This tuition refund insurance plan is made available for your convenience and at your option.
 Hofstra University is not associated with, nor has received any benefit from, A.W.G.
 Dewar, Inc., or Intact Insurance Specialty Solutions.

-The optional enrollment fee is $196 for students living off-campus (insures tuition only) and $259 for students living on-campus (insures tuition, housing and dining) per semester (available for fall 2022 and spring 2023 only).
+The optional enrollment fee is $196 for students living off-campus (insures tuition only) and $259 for students living on-campus (insures tuition, housing and dining) per semester (available for fall 2023 and spring 2024 only).

 You may enroll directly through Hofstra either by: